akveo/nebular/docs/articles/index.md

 - Nebular Theme `@nebular/theme`
   - Theme System - set of SCSS rules, which allows you to modify application look & feel by changing variables, with fewer custom styles.
   - UI Kit - pure Angular components with two style themes and no 3rd party dependencies.
-  - Style overriding for Bootstrap, so that the application has a consistent look & feel across libraries.
   - Server-side rendering compatibility!
   - Right-to-left writing system support for all components.
 - Nebular Auth `@nebular/auth`